tinyheero/Manta/README.md

 git clone git@github.com:tinyheero/Manta.git
 ```

-Before you can run Manta, you need to make sure you the following python modules:
+Before you can run MANTA, you need to make sure you the following python modules:

 * pymongo